pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 PUSHER_SECRET = 'YOUR_APP_SECRET'
 ```

 Now to integrate the Pusher PHP library.
 To do this you have a couple of options.
-The first is to use a Laravel Pusher wrapper and add a [service provider](http://laravel.com/docs/5.1/providers).
+The first is to use a Laravel Pusher Bridge and add a [service provider](http://laravel.com/docs/5.1/providers).
 The second is to make use of Laravel [events](http://laravel.com/docs/5.1/events) and use a Pusher event broadcaster.

-## Using a Laravel Pusher wrapper
+## Using a Laravel Pusher Bridge

-There are a few Laravel wrappers for the Pusher PHP library that allow you to integrate with Pusher.
-The most popular wrapper we know of is [vinkla/pusher](https://github.com/vinkla/pusher) by [Vincent Klaiber](https://github.com/vinkla).
+There are a few Laravel bridges/wrappers for the Pusher PHP library that allow you to integrate with Pusher.
+The most popular bridge we know of is [vinkla/pusher](https://github.com/vinkla/pusher) by [Vincent Klaiber](https://github.com/vinkla).

 Let's start by installing the package:

 ```
-composer install vinkla/pusher
+› composer install vinkla/pusher
   php artisan vendor:publish
 ```

 Then setting up the the vinkla/pusher vendor configuration in `config/pusher.php` to use the environment variables: